DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/models/ciba_login_request.md

 * ***RequestedResourceIndicators***

-    The resource values used in the request.
+    The resource indicator values used in the request.

 * ***Client***